ASF account management

 • Why you need to regain access to your Apache account -- e.g., if it is to work on a foundation project, name that project; or if you are a foundation member, state that.

-• Whether you have SSH access to minotaur.apache.org or to a PMC jail/zone/VM via public-key authentication.
+• Whether you have SFTP access to home.apache.org or SSH access to a project VM via public-key authentication.

-• Whether you ever set up OPIE on any *.apache.org box.
+• Whether you ever set up Orthrus/OPIE on any *.apache.org box.
 (This is only applicable to people who had root permissions on PMC VMs.)

 • Whether you have access to the private part of a PGP key associated with your Apache account.